Enhanced Recovery After Surgery (ERAS)

 Read more about our current clinical trials.

-The Gynecologic Oncology and Reproductive Medicine department is a leading department in surgical research, with a series of ongoing trials to advance treatment options for gynecologic cancer patients and improve their quality of life.
+The Gynecologic Oncology and Reproductive Medicine department is leading in surgical research with a series of ongoing trials to advance treatment options for gynecologic cancer patients and improve their quality of life.
 Our surgeons focus on improving outcomes by minimally invasive or advanced robotic techniques.

-Since the initiation of the Innovative Surgery Working Group in 2005 under the leadership of Dr. Pedro Ramirez, the department and its investigators have generated a significant number of multi-institutional studies with high scientific impact.
+Since the initiation of the Innovative Surgery Working Group in 2005, the department and its investigators have generated a significant number of multi-institutional studies with high scientific impact.

 Among the current surgical studies is sentinel lymph node (SLN) surgery for women with high-risk endometrial cancers.
 The less-invasive procedure could serve as a staging tool for endometrial cancers, decrease morbidity and change the standard of care.